Filing a claim

 - Describing the crime and explaining what happened to you again may be traumatic.
 Remember, you can refer to the crime report, keep your statement brief, and ask help from a victim assistance program.

-- Refer to your police report or other criminal justice document to answer the crime the victim has experienced.
+- Refer to your police report or other criminal justice document to answer questions about the crime the victim has experienced.

 - It is a “domestic violence crime” if the victim and the suspect: